Doc Brown's Chemistry Qualitative Methods of Analysis Revision Notes

 forms a brown precipitate

-of iron(III) hydroxide, which is not soluble in excess of NH3 or NaOH.
+of iron(III) hydroxide with ammonia or sodium hydroxide, which is not soluble in excess of NH3 or NaOH.

 Another test for iron(III) ions is to add a few drops of potassium/ammonium thiocyanate solution and a blood–red coloured compound is formed.